jakubgs/nixos-nanopc-t4/README.md

 Remember that the `TX` and `RX` ports should be swapped between UART adapter and the board.

+The V5 pin does not need to be connected if you're powering the board from another source.

 See the full board diagram for more details:

 ![](./images/NanoPC-T4_1802_Drawing.png)